biopython/biopython/Doc/cookbook/Restriction/Restriction.md

 SfiI
 ```

-Much clearer, is'nt ?
+Much clearer, isn't ?
 The output is optimised for a shell 80 columns wide.
 If
 the output seems odd, check that the width of your shell is at least 80 columns.

 #### <a name="4.3"></a>4.3 Changing the title